ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+INTERESTING STATISTICS.

+in
+of
+a
+a
+tn
+is
+A gentleman claiming to be a &quot;friend to lint
 human race.&quot; and who keep tb run of facta
 figure and babies, ha just laid before &quot;as
 enquiring world&quot; the following statistics: ,